-Consider using an ear piece if you are going to be broadcasting sensitive information over the radio network, for example; safety messages to your team or information about lost children.
+Ear pieces should be used if you are going to be broadcasting sensitive information over the radio network, for example; safety messages to your team or information about lost children.

 There are a range of systems available, from very simple back to back systems with a small number of channels to more complex repeater and digital systems.